scanalesespinoza/super-app-framework/README.md

 The framework will provide recommended steps to help create resilient services.
 You can see a basic mock implementation in the accompanying Quarkus example.

+## Design Principles

+This project adopts consistent, domain‑driven naming to make the codebase easy to read.
+Core runtime hooks such as `initializeService`, `handleIncomingRequest`, and `handleOutgoingCall` reflect the life cycle of distributed services.
+The framework is built around cloud‑native best practices including health checks, resource limits and graceful recovery from failures.

 ## Quarkus Example

 A sample Quarkus project lives in the `quarkus-superapp` directory.
-It injects a mock `SuperApp` instance with CDI so you can explore the recommended service settings in Java.
+It injects a mock `ServiceRuntime` instance with CDI so you can explore the recommended service settings in Java.
 Source files are under `quarkus-superapp/src/main/java`.